zzzprojects/learn-orm/tutorials/vb-net/dialog-box.md

 <img src="images/dialog-box-3.png">

-Now click the **Open File** button and you will see the Open File Dialog in which you can select the file.
+Now click the **Open File** button, and you will see the Open File Dialog in which you can select the file.

 <img src="images/dialog-box-4.png">